-Sonic State is a UK media outlet, and they had a podcast where they were talking about things, and Dave Spiers, who’s one of the creators of GForce, was a user of RX.
-He said “You can make a selections in RX, and that could make it into a synth“.
+Sonic State is a UK media outlet, and they had a podcast where they were talking about audio stuff.
+Dave Spiers, one of the creators of GForce, was a user of RX, and he said “You can make a selections in RX, and that could become it’s own synth “.
 So that podcast led us to collaborate with Dave and GForce to create Iris.
-The whole thing stemmed from customers who used RX for sound design, even though it’s a repair tool, and using it for sound design, and then thinking, “How do we make this an instrument? ”
+The whole thing stemmed from customers who used RX for sound design, even though it’s a repair tool.
+So we took that a step further and thought, “How do we make this into an instrument? “.